60 Secret Messages Your Body Is Trying to Tell You

 You Can Wiggle Your Little Toe = You’re Impulsive

 Reflexologist Jane Sheehan says that “if you can wiggle your little toe separately from your fourth toe, you are an impulsive, adventurous, charming flirt.”
 If you can’t?
-“You value routine, predictability and loyalty.”
+“You value routine, predictability, and loyalty.”

-Over-Plucked Eyebrows = You Need a Confidence Boost
+You Over-Pluck Your Eyebrows = You Need a Confidence Boost

 If you find that you’re plucking your eyebrows until they are a thin line, you may need to work on your self-confidence.
 Or at least that’s the assessment of Haner, who says, “Plucking your brows too thin can also attract people toward you that will walk all over you, because your self-confidence has been lowered.”